RastreatorTeam/rastreator/README.md

 - BloodHound parse the gathered information and fill a Neo4j database.

 After that, rastreator depends on:
-- Neo4j to store the filled information and execute Cypher queries to obtain interesting information or issues.
+- Neo4j to store the information and execute Cypher queries to obtain interesting information or issues.

 The collection of query files, the core of this project, is grouped by tactics (Mitre ATT&CK).<br/>
 We encourage everyone to share with us their Cypher statements or query files to improve the collection and the community knowledge.